BRYAN CASH

 This is another nice sofa design.
 Shown with a fixed back cushion, it could also be made with loose back cushions.
 It is also very nice with a skirt on the covering.
 It is essentially a sofa version of the chair below. |

-This is one of my favorite club chair designs, comfortable with nice character.
-This one has a fixed back cushion, but can also be made with loose back cushion.
-As with any piece, it can be made with fixed cover, fixed cover with skirt, or loose cover with skirt. |
+A good club chair design, comfortable with nice character.
+This one has a fixed back cushion, but can also be made with loose back cushion, and with fixed cover, fixed cover with skirt, or loose cover with skirt. |

 The English Georgian side chair of simple form (pictured below), similar to the chair above without armrests, makes perhaps the most versatile of all dining chairs.
 Simple yet elegant, it looks good almost anywhere, harmonizing with many styles, rooms, and tables.
 It should be upholstered with only the stitched horsehair padding (as the chair above).
 It can be covered in a nice plain fabric for the fixed upholstery and used this way, and then also have a variety of loose covers made, extending a few inches below the bottom of the seat, to use when desired and vary the feeling and look.